 This bedtime story compilation by Leigh Anne Jasheway includes, among other tales (no pun intended), “Snow White and the Seven Chihuahuas.”

-Which begs (again, no pun intended) the question, “Do dogs need books?”
+Which begs (OK, pun intended) the question, “Do dogs actually need books?”

 He moved up close to me as soon as I started to tell the story and seemed happy listening to the sound of my voice, not to mention my attention, directed completely toward him.
-I could really see him enjoying a book.
+I think he would really enjoy having a book read to him.

 Apparently, other dogs feel the same way.
-I found this video of Bruce Littlefield, who wrote “The Bedtime Book for Dogs,” reading to a contented pup:
+I found this video of Bruce Littlefield, who wrote another book I found for dogs.
+This one is called, “The Bedtime Book for Dogs.”
+In the video, you can see him reading to a contented pup:

 And, while I couldn’t really find any more titles of books written directly for dogs, I guess the takeaway is that, if your dog enjoys the activity, you can probably spend some time on a regular basis reading just about anything to them as a bonding experience.

 Oh, and if you have a cat too, don’t forget to invite them to join in.
-If they look less than enthused, you may want to try bribing them with a glass of kitty wine.
+If they look less than enthused, you can always try bribing them with a glass of kitty wine.